Can a Massage Stick Help With Muscle Knots?

 ## Where the Massage Stick Works Best

 Massage sticks on long, linear muscle groups: calves, quads, hamstrings, shins, and the IT band.
 These are the muscles that develop knots from repetitive movement, and where precise targeted pressure is difficult to achieve with a flat foam roller.
 The stick travels the length of a muscle easily, letting you pause at any tender point for 20-30 seconds before moving on.
-Calves and quads tend to respond fastest, often releasing within a single session.
-I've seen calves release in under a minute when someone holds steady pressure rather than rushing through the way most people do the first time.
+Calves and quads tend to respond fastest, often releasing within a single session. calves release in under a minute when someone holds steady pressure rather than rushing through the way a lot of people do the first time.
 Knots in deeper or smaller muscles like the piriformis or foot arch respond better to a spikey massage ball, which can reach into tighter spaces.

 ## Technique That Actually Works